kubernetes-sigs/cluster-api/docs/proposals/20220725-managed-kubernetes.md

 **Cons**

-- If the configuration/functionality related to the base infrastructure are included then we have mixed concerns of the APPI type.
+- If the configuration/functionality related to the base infrastructure are included then we have mixed concerns of the API type.

 #### Option 3: Two kinds with a Managed Control Plane and Managed Infra Cluster with Better Separation of Responsibilities